andreazorzetto/yh/README.md

 Like above but with your mouse

-# Work in progress
+# Future developments

-This project is still a work in progress.
-It essentially works but more improvements and docs will follow.
+This project is still a work in progress and I'm considering different routes regarding improvements and new features.
+Every contribution or suggestion would be more than welcome.